ROBERT WILLIAMS BUCHANAN (1841 - 1901)

 SIR,—Under the above heading, there is printed in a publication called the British Medical Journal, a playfully savage attack upon myself, apropos my little parable about Vivisection published in the current number of the Zoophilist.
 The editor of the journal laughs to scorn my so-called Dream and makes most merry over my Deduction—that human beings have no right, under any circumstances whatever, to base their happiness or security on pain “wilfully” inflicted on inferior sentient creatures.
 “Would Mr. Buchanan,” he sarcastically inquires, “suffer himself without resistance to be made the subject of unscientific, but none the less painful, vivisectional experiments by a wild beast?
 Would he let his house be overrun with rats or mice?
 Will he be careful of the feelings of a flea?” &c., &c.
 This, sir, is the sort of retort with which the editorial Bob Sawyer or Benjamin Allen regales his circle of admiring chemists and druggists when it is suggested that a limit should be put to the clumsy cruelties of our so-called scientists!
 The poor man sees no difference between defending oneself against an attack by a wild animal or even killing a flea, and torturing under circumstances of inhuman devilry harmless dogs and helpless human beings; and he has the impudence, in drawing his absurd parallels, to accuse me of want of logic.
 Let me take leave, therefore, to assure him that my ideas of beneficence, Quixotic as they may seem, do not imply any abnegation of the right of self-protection, whether the creature who attacks me be a wild beast on four legs or a medical savage on two.

-It has, I believe, been proved up to the hilt that deeds of cold-blooded cruelty, done under the pretence of the service of Humanity, have been comparatively useless in the mitigation of disease and the widening of practical scientific knowledge; that, in other words, vivisection is worse than a crime, it is an imbecile and brutal blunder.
+It has, I believe, been proved up to the hilt that deeds of cold-blooded cruelty, done under the pretence of the service of Humanity, have been comparatively useless in the mitigation of disease and the widening of practical scientific knowledge; that, in other words, Vivisection is worse than a crime, it is an imbecile and brutal blunder.
 That, however, was not my chief contention in the contribution to the Zoophilist.
-My contention was, and is, that the argument for vivisection was an argument against any possible belief in a beneficent God, and that it would be better for Humanity to perish outright, at once and for ever, than to preserve itself (even if that were possible) by acts of infamous torture done to creatures only a little lower, in the scale of sentient existence, than men and women.
+My contention was, and is, that the argument for Vivisection was an argument against any possible belief in a beneficent God, and that it would be better for Humanity to perish outright, at once and for ever, than to preserve itself (even if that were possible) by acts of infamous torture done to creatures only a little lower, in the scale of sentient existence, than men and women.

 The British Medical Journalist is very much shocked that I should suggest any heterodoxy respecting the special Providence in which he and his class religiously believe.
 Your vivisector, your cheap scientist, like your military mercenary, is always pious; so that to mow down dervishes at Omdurman and to torment our dumb brethren in Edinburgh and London seem to him equally worthy of beings who aspire to find favour in the eyes of the Almighty.
 I, sir, am not so constituted.
 I refuse to worship in the blood-stained temples where the butchers and savages of this latterday Rome set up their Holy of Holies.
-I reserve my reverence for gods whom I can respect; and I believe that such gods are still at work purifying the human heart and elevating the human conscience in spite of the ugly blots which still blacken our boasted civilisation.
+I reserve my reverence for gods whom I can respect; and I believe that such gods are still at work purifying the human heart and elevating the human conscience, in spite of the ugly blots which still blacken our boasted civilisation.—Yours, &c.,

 The British Medical Journal (8 July, 1899)